-These rules are required by the Medical Marihuana Facilities Licensing Act and the Michigan Regulation and Taxation of Marihuana Act.
+These rules are required by the Medical Marihuana Facilities Licensing Act, the Michigan Regulation and Taxation of Marihuana Act, The Michigan Medical Marihuana Act, and the Marihuana Tracking Act.
 There is no federal mandate for these rules.

 B. If these rules exceed a federal standard, please identify the federal standard or citation, describe why it is necessary that the proposed rules exceed the federal standard or law, and specify the costs and benefits arising out of the deviation.